-From the scars left by the Eagle Creek fire, new life is already emerging.
+From the scars left by the Eagle Creek fire, new life is emerging.
 Rest assured, the forest will return – just as it has in the past after wildfire.
 In fact, burned landscapes left to recover naturally are some of the richest and rarest in the Pacific Northwest.

 Many trails and parks are closed to keep visitors safe — burned trees are weak trees that could fall, and bare slopes are more susceptible to mudslides.